teaching-on-testbeds/re_warm_start_nn/markdown/03-Experiment1.md

 ::: {.cell .markdown}
 ***

-The following function is the `train_model_exp1` which trains a ResNet-18 model on the CIFAR-10 dataset and returns the train and test accuracies.
+The following function is the `train_model_epochs` which trains a ResNet-18 model on the CIFAR-10 dataset and returns the train and test accuracies.
 The function takes six parameters:

 - `title`: a string that specifies the name of the experiment.
 This is used to create a subdirectory under the `experiments/exp1` directory where the model checkpoints and final weights will be saved.
 - `experiment_dir`: a string that specifies the path of the experiment directory.
 If this is `None`, then the function will use the title parameter to create a default directory name.